 Henry Bellingham: I certainly agree.
 There can be no question of General Omar al-Bashir escaping those charges in the ICC.
 There needs to be an ICC investigation into the crimes that took place in early June.
 It is absolutely essential that that happens.

 Henry Bellingham: Exactly.
 Of course, General Omar al-Bashir has committed crimes in the past in Darfur and elsewhere.
 The crimes committed by the Rapid Support Forces and the TMC very recently must be fully investigated.
 I would be grateful if the Minister can comment on that point, but it seems that UK has significant influence over that, particularly through our position in the UN.
 As far as the regional...

-Henry Bellingham: What steps she is taking to provide long-term support to the Rohingya.
+Henry Bellingham: What steps he is taking to strengthen the Union.

 Henry Bellingham: One obvious way further to strengthen the Union is for key Government Departments, such as the Ministry of Defence and the Department for Work and Pensions, to move more jobs and activities to Scotland.
 What is the Secretary of State doing to pursue that agenda?